 Yup, that’s me back in 2007!
 Over a decade later, I’ve had to figure out how to fit this whole motherhood thing into an already busy life and how to be flexible and change my life without feeling a loss of identity or overwhelmed.

 I want to help you make small changes that yield big positive differences, whether that’s saving you time and money, helping the environment, or figuring out how to travel with a family (and where to go).
-Starting a family means big changes and it’s really scary, but if we support each other as mums then we can find ways to cut back on the overwhelm and embrace our new families together, whatever size and shape they may be.
+Starting a family means big changes and it’s really scary, but if we support each other as parents then we can find ways to cut back on the overwhelm and embrace our new families together, whatever size and shape they may be.

 Thanks for reading about me and checking out my blog.
 I’d really appreciate a follow on Twitter, Instagram and Facebook too.
 Just a quick like on a picture or a share of one of my posts can really bring a smile to my day.
 I read and respond to all comments, so don’t be shy!